m-dabrowsky/TurnOff-Computer/README.md

 # How it works

 As you can see in the screenshots, the application has a fairly simple window.
 The image with **three dots** allows you to choose between <u>two options<u>:
-- turning off the computer at a specific time
+- turning off the computer at a specific hour
 - computer shutdown after a specified time

   <img src="https://github.com/m-dabrowsky/TurnOff-Computer/blob/master/Description/TurnOff%20App%20screen%201.png" width="285" align="right">